-- Land Use Designations are conceptual and will be defined through neighbourhood planning. - The ultimate development potential of the NBV Area will be contingent on completing further assessments by (1) qualified environmental professionals to assess setbacks in accordance to the Riparian Area Regulation for all watercourses, and (2) qualified engineering professionals to assess debris runout areas, crest of slope setbacks, the Coquitlam River Floodplain and ditches. - The process to determine the ultimate location of the Coquitlam River crossings that connects Pipeline Road to the Riverwalk Lands will be conducted at the neighbourhood plan level and include a multidisciplinary approach (e.g., network connectivity, environmental impacts, financial costs, utility connections). - The actual location of conceptual local access roads and connections will be determined through the land development process.
+- Land Use Designations are conceptual and will be defined through neighbourhood planning.

+The ultimate development potential of the NIV Area will be contingent on completing further assessments by (1) qualified environmental professionals to assess setbac in accordance to the Riparian Area Regulation for all watercourses, and (2) qualified engineering professionals to assess debris runout areas, crest of slope setbacks, the Coquitlam River Floodplain and ditches. - .
+The process to determine the ultimate location of the Coquitlam River crossings that connects Pipeline Road to the Riverwalk Lands will be conducted at the neighbourhood - pian level and include a multidisciplinary approach (e.g., network connectivity, environmental impacts, financial costs, utility connections).
 The actual location of conceptual local access roads and connections will be determined through the land development process. - Existing local roads are provided for context only.
-These roads and their alignments may change depending on redevelopment proposals. - · The information presented may not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.
+These roads and their alignments may change depending on redevelopment proposals.
+The information presented may not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.

-- Trails and bicycle routes identified as conceptual will require additional analysis at the neighbourhood plan and OCP amendment stage to determine their feasibility. - The process to determine the ultimate location of the Coquitlam River crossings that connects Pipeline Road to the Riverwalk Lands will be conducted at the neighbourhood plan level and include a multidisciplinary approach (e.g., network connectivity, environmental impacts, financial costs, utility connections). - The information presented may also not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.
-This map only displays/portrays major pedestrian/bicycle water stream crossings.
-Additional crossings may be needed/required as part of the neighbourhood planning or development review process.
+- In Tails and buyele outers identified as conceptual will require additional analysis at the neighbourhood plan and OCP amendment stage to determine their feasibility.

+The process to determine the ultimate location of the Coguitlam River crossings that connects Pipeline Road to the Riverwalk Lands will be conducted at the neighbourhood plan level and include a multidisciplinary approach (e.g., network connectivity, environmental impacts, financial costs, utility connections).

+The information presented may also not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.
+This map only displays/ - portrays major pedestrian/bicycle water stream crossings.
+Additional crossings may be needed/required as part of the neighbourhood planning or development review